 For years, I've ran with a Garmin Forerunner 235.
 This GPS watch has seen me through half marathons, full marathons and countless 5Ks, dutifully tracking my every step along the way.
 I've loved its large, easy-to-read display and customizable menus.

 So Garmin had a high bar to clear with its successor, the Forerunner 245 Music.
 And it does, in every respect.
 The Garmin Forerunner 245 Music is smaller and lighter, yet has a more colorful display, and it can store music onboard—no more lugging a smartphone along!
 And it does all this without sacrificing battery life.
-As I learned logging miles for this Garmin Forerunner 245 Music review, it's one of the best sports watches for runners.
+As I learned logging miles for this Garmin Forerunner 245 Music review, it's one of the best sports watches and best Garmin watch for runners.

 Garmin Forerunner 245 Music: Price and availability